ge-hall/100DaysOfCode/log.md

 ### Day 0: September 24, 2018

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Did bla and foo and bar for the app.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: Will think about this when the day comes.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: [Dummy](http://www.example.com)

 ### Day 1: September 25, 2018

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress**: Probably going to have a plan by Tuesday.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Thoughts** I have a large project.
+I need ot think in sprints.
+Many say 1 week sprints are too short but on my projects the priorities can shift and the status becomes unclear within 1 week.
+Time for planning.
+Retrospectives can happen every couple of sprints.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)